mkorman90/VolatilityBot/readme.md

   * Extraction of injected code
   * Dump of new processes
   * Yara scan, static analysis, string extraction, etc. on all outputs
++ Deep binary analysis engine...
+(EXPLAIN)
 + Automated heuristic analysis of memory dumps
   * Detect anomallies using heuristics and dump the relevant code
   * Yara scan, static analysis, string extraction, etc. on all outputs